 - Freshly cracked Pepper

-- 1 tbsp (15 ml) fresh basil, sliced into thin ribbons
+- 1 tablespoon (15 ml) fresh basil, sliced into thin ribbons

 - Combine flour, salt, thyme in a food processor and pulse.
 Cut butter into small cubes and add to food processor and pulse.